udayvir-singh/tangerine.nvim/README.md

 ##### HOTPOT :stew:

-- Abstracts too much away from user.
+- Abstracts too much away from the user.
 - Hooks onto lua package searchers to compile [harder to debug]

 ##### ANISEED :herb:

-- Excessively feature rich to be used for dotfiles.
+- Excessively feature rich for use in dotfiles.
 - Blindly compiles all files that it founds, resulting in slow load times.

 # Installation